humungus-gungi/bootyquest/README.md

 <div style="text-align: center"><img src="imgs/tazzi.png"/></div>

 Great protocol droid that has been brought to the ship with the crew in exchange for his freedom.

+Ohesha has upgraded his arms to include a computer-interface computer and converted his joints to ball joints.

 #### GNK